-IVR - Interactive Voice Response - An automated system that allows a computer to recognize and process speech and DTMF tones.
+IVR - Interactive Voice Response - An aut computer to recognize and process speec

 Multi-factor Authentication - The requirement of two or more levels of authentication to gain access to sensitive data or systems.

 OS - Operating system.

 P2PE - Point-to-Point Encryption - A standard of encryption for the secure transmission of data from the POI to processing.